Toyota Sequoia Performance

 Acceleration and Power

-A 381-horsepower, 5.7-liter V8 that makes 401 pound-feet of torque matched with a six-speed automatic transmission is the lone powertrain choice for the Sequoia.
-The Sequoia gets up to 13/18 mpg city/highway, which is about average for the class, but trails GM’s large SUVs.
-The Sequoia can tow a maximum of 7,400 pounds, which can’t match rivals like the Chevrolet Suburban or Ford Expedition.
+The 2015 Toyota Sequoia comes standard with a 5.7-liter V8 engine that makes 381 horsepower and 401 pound-feet of torque.
+A six-speed automatic transmission is standard.
+According to the EPA, the 2015 Sequoia gets 13/17 mpg city/highway, which is low for a large SUV, and significantly less than what most three-row crossovers get.
+The Sequoia can tow a maximum of 7,400 pounds, which doesn’t match the towing capacity of rivals such as the Chevrolet Suburban and Ford Expedition.

 - "The powertrain combo is potent enough to scoot the nearly three-ton Sequoia from zero-to-60 mph in under seven seconds, which is blistering by the standards of the class." -- Left Lane News